-Dental cash plans are insurance plans that you pay a small contribution into monthly and then when you need any dental treatment, they will make a contribution towards your costs.
-It differs from dental insurance as there is a maximum annual allowance for dental costs and if you exceed that amount, you’ll have to pay for the total cost.
+Dental cash plans are insurance plans that you pay a small contribution into monthly.
+If you then need any dental treatment, they will make a contribution towards your costs.
+It differs from dental insurance as there is a maximum annual allowance for dental costs.
+But, if you exceed that amount, you’ll have to pay for the total cost.

-Also, some companies will only pay out up to 50% of each bill and so you will have to pay the other half yourself.
+Also, some companies will only pay out up to 50% of each bill.
+If that is the case, you will have to pay the other half yourself.
 However, it can end up saving you a lot of money in the long run, if you need a lot of dental work done.

 Private dental insurance

 These are a different kettle of fish.
 Firstly it’s more expensive than a dental cash plan.
-This is because dental cash plans are designed to help you with normal dental costs and probably any serious dental work that you require will exceed the annual limit.
+This is because dental cash plans are designed to help you with normal dental costs.
+Therefore, any serious dental work that you require will exceed the annual limit.
 However, dental insurance will cover larger costs and as a result the premiums are more expensive.

-But in order to get dental insurance in the first place you have to have a pretty good set of teeth and often you’ll have to provide a dental evaluation to prove it.
+But in order to get dental insurance you have to have a pretty good set of teeth.
+Furthermore, often you’ll have to provide a dental evaluation to prove it.
 They also rarely cover orthodontic work, dental implants, cosmetic dentisty and unless you were wearing a mouth guard, sporting injuries.
 They will cover most other things, like check ups, toothache and regular dental work like fillings and x-rays.

-Dental insurance is gradually becoming more popular, and there are a lot of different plans out there depending on the kind of cover you want and, if you’re looking to insure your family, how many of you there are.
+Dental insurance is gradually becoming more popular.
+There are a lot of different plans out there.
+Most of the cover you get will vary on factors such as how many of you there are.